turtlemonvh/traffic-monitor/README.md

 A simple python application for getting traffic data from Google Maps to do some simple commute time by time of day anaysis.

-I couldn't find any nice graphs on commute time by time of day - the knowledge about the best time of day to come and go seems to be passed from person to person based on experience.
+I couldn't find any nice graphs on commute time by time of day (* see notes below) - the knowledge about the best time of day to come and go seems to be passed from person to person based on experience.
 Why not get some data?

 ## Dependencies